InterDigitalInc/CompressAI-Vision/README.md

     classDef other stroke:#008000,stroke-width:4px
     classDef future stroke:#FFBF00,stroke-width:4px
 ```
-A typical metric for evaluating the encoder's efficiency for serving a detection/segmentation task, is the mean Average Precision (mAP) as a function of encoding/quality parameters:

-TODO: add a figure here

-For testing VCM pipelines, various mAP measures (as in COCO or OpenImageV6 evaluation protocols) and datasets can be used, while the deep-learning CompressAI-based models are typically compared againts a well-known "anchor" pipeline, featuring a classical image/video codec, say, H266.

-In particular, CompressAI-Vision supports part of the Common Test Conditions defined by the Ad-hoc Group **MPEG/VCM**, part of the ISO/MPEG working group 3, including standardized data/image sets (typically OpenImageV6 subsets), evaluation protocols (OpenImageV6) and anchor pipelines based on the compression using the state-of-the-art H.266/VCC codec.
+CompressAI-Vision notably supports parts of the Common Test Conditions defined by the **MPEG/VCM** Ad-hoc Group, part of the ISO/MPEG working group 2, including standardized datasets (typically OpenImageV6 subsets), evaluation protocols (OpenImageV6) and anchor pipelines based on the compression using the state-of-the-art H.266/VCC codec.

 ## Features

 CompressAI-Vision facilitates the handling and evaluation of VCM pipelines:

+- Single-shot CLI commands for fast input file import, image download and evaluation

 - It uses [fiftyone](https://voxel51.com/docs/fiftyone/) for dataset downloading, handling, visualization and evaluation protocols (fiftyone supports several evaluation protocols)

 - Currently supports [CompressAI](https://interdigitalinc.github.io/CompressAI), [VTM](https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware_VTM) and custom modules for the encoding/decoding part.
 More to come!

-- Uses [Detectron2](https://detectron2.readthedocs.io/en/latest/index.html) as detector and image segmentation models
+- Currently uses [Detectron2](https://detectron2.readthedocs.io/en/latest/index.html) as detector and image segmentation models

-# TODO (fracape) make it sound like it's one option
-- Supports official MPEG committee input files (TODO: link to MPEG/VCM document?)

-- Single-shot CLI commands for fast input file import, image download and evaluation

 - Docker images, including all required components (CompressAI, VTM, Detectron2, CUDA support) are provided to get you started

-Tutorials, API documentation and notebook examples are provided so please, go to the documentation to get started (TODO: link here)
+- Currently supports the image detection pipeline as defined in the evaluation framework by MPEG/VCM?)

 ## Installation